 Dr. Ratwani and MedStar Health have worked extensively with the AMA, Pew Charitable Trusts, and other collaborators to advance EHR safety and usability over the past several years.
 Visit www.EHRSeeWhatWeMean.org for more information and details on ways key stakeholders — including EHR vendors, policymakers, healthcare providers, and patients — can address these issues.

-About the MedStar Health National Center for Human Factors in Healthcare
+About the National Center for Human Factors in Healthcare

-The MedStar Health National Center for Human Factors in Healthcare occupies a unique position in the United States as the largest human factors program embedded within a healthcare system.
-It brings together human factors scientists, systems safety engineers, health services researchers, clinicians, and other experts to create a safer and more efficient healthcare environment through four core services in research, usability, safety advisement, and education.
-The center is part of the MedStar Institute for Innovation and is also affiliated with the MedStar Health Research Institute and MedStar Institute for Quality and Safety.
+The National Center for Human Factors in Healthcare occupies a unique position in the United States as the largest human factors program embedded within a healthcare system.
+It brings together human factors scientists, systems safety engineers, health services researchers, and clinicians to conduct safety science and applied research in medicine to improve safety, quality, efficiency, and reliability.
+The center is part of the MedStar Institute for Innovation and is affiliated also with the MedStar Health Research Institute.
 MedStar Health, the parent organization, is the largest not-for-profit healthcare provider in the Maryland and Washington, D.C., region, with 10 hospitals and an extensive ambulatory services network, and is the medical education and clinical partner of Georgetown University.